 The automatic gear shifting process can be adapted to specific operating conditions using the selector lever.

 "P" Parking lock.
 The parking lock is an additional safeguard to the parking brake when parking the vehicle.
 Engage only with the car stopped.

-- "R" Reverse gear.
-Shift to reverse gear only with the car stopped. - "N" Neutral.
+"R" Reverse gear.
+Shift to reverse gear only with the car stopped.

+"N" Neutral.

 No power is transmitted from the engine to the rear axle.
-When the brakes are released, the vehicle can be moved freely (pushed, towed or tow-started).
+When the brakes are released, the vehicle can be moved freely (pushed or towed).
 Do not engage "N" while driving except when the vehicle is in danger of skidding (e.g. on icy roads, see page 18).

+"D" Drive.

-- "D" Drive. - Automatic upshifting to top gear.
-Position "D" affords optimum driving characteristics under all normal operating conditions. - "3" Upshift to 3rd gear only.
+Automatic upshifting to top gear.
+Position "D" affords optimum driving characteristics under all normal operating conditions.

+- "3" Upshift to 3rd gear only.
 Suitable for medium range up or downgrades. - "2" Upshift to 2nd gear only.
 For driving in mountainous regions.
-Since transmission will not shift up further, this gear selection will make use of the engine's braking power. - "B" In this position, the engine's braking effect is utilized while descending steep or lengthy downgrades.
-Use this position only below 60 km/h (40 mph).
+Since transmission will not shift up further, this gear selection will make use of the engine's braking power.